Ikeiya/NSSplicer/README.md

 2. Logging file with file name, sample rate, samples skipped and comparison of md5 before and after splicing

 Prerequisite:
-FLAC and METAFLAC is required for the functioning of the script
+Audiotools, FLAC and METAFLAC is required for the functioning of the script